 Is there another industry that faces such an exacting mix of challenges as the water industry?
+That is why planning for change plays a vital role when thinking about water distribution.

 As regionally focused businesses, in a (currently) privatised but highly regulated industry, each water company is committed to long-term investment in its water supply and waste-water assets, contributing huge sums to local economies through supplier contracts and purchases, staff salaries and resulting multiplier effects.